- Email me

 My guest this week is a fan of BBC literary adaptations and describes music as a ‘necessary luxury’ in her writing process – magnifying the worlds of her characters, helping her to wriggle inside their plights and their conflicts.
 She is historical novelist VR Christensen, author of the bestseller Of Moths And Butterflies and she is flitting over to the Red Blog today with its Undercover Soundtrack.

-arts, authors, deepen your story, historical fiction, how to write a novel, ideas, inspiration, literature, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, Fix and Finish With Confidence, Of Moths And Butterflies, publishing, Roz Morris, The Undercover Soundtrack, undercover soundtrack, VR Christensen
+arts, authors, deepen your story, historical fiction, how to write a novel, inspiration, literature, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, Fix and Finish With Confidence, Of Moths And Butterflies, publishing, Roz Morris, The Undercover Soundtrack, undercover soundtrack, VR Christensen

 ‘The last days of Nazi Germany did not play out to Wagner, but sentimental hits about love and hope’ – Leslie Wilson, The Undercover Soundtrack

 My guest this week drew on the music of 1930s Germany to flesh out her story of a girl who hides her Jewish boyfriend from the authorities.
 For some of the scenes, she even wrote lyrics in the style of the time.
 The novel, Saving Rafael, has been nominated for no fewer than four awards and Leslie Wilson is talking about its Undercover Soundtrack on the red blog today

 ‘I’m almost not creating, but transcribing the feelings the music gives me’ – KM Weiland, The Undercover Soundtrack